tmtsoftware/csw/docs/src/main/services/config.md

 * **ConfigMetadata** : Represents metadata information about ConfigServer.
 * **FileType** : Represents the type of storage for a configuration file.
 Currently two types are supported `Normal`(small, text files) and `Annex`(Large, Binary files).

-## API flavours
+## API flavors

 The Configuration Service is used to provide the runtime settings for components.
-In order to determine the configuration of the system at any given time, a record is kept of the settings of each component each time they are run.
-These settings are referred to as the "active" configuration for a component, and is explicitly set in the Configuration Service, so that a history of active configurations can be maintained.
-To that end, components will use a simplified "client API", which limits functionality to obtaining the active configuration.
-Creating, updating, and retrieving past configurations will be performed using an administration tool (e.g. CLI) that has access to the full administrative API.
+When a component is started, it will use a limited "clientAPI" to obtain the "active" configuration from the Configuration Service, and use those settings for its execution.
+To change the active configuration, an administrative tool with access to the full "admin API" must be used.
+These tools would have the ability to create, delete, and update configurations, as well as retrieve past configurations and their history.
+Any time a new configuration is to be used by a component, the user must use one of these tools (via CLI, perhaps) to set the active configuration for a component.
+Since a history of active configurations is maintained by the service, the settings of each component each time it is run can be retrieved, and the system configuration at any moment can be recreated.

 * **clientAPI** : Expected to be consumed by component developers.
 Available functions are: `{exists | getActive}`
 * **adminAPI**  : Full functionality exposed by ConfigServer is available with this API.
 Expected to be used administrators.
 Available functions are: `{create | update | getById | getLatest | getByTime | delete | list | history | historyActive | setActiveVersion | resetActiveVersion | getActiveVersion | getActiveByTime | getMetadata | exists | getActive}`